 - Foot mechanics.
 Flat feet, a high arch or even an atypical pattern of walking can affect the way weight is distributed when you're standing and can put added stress on the plantar fascia.

 - Occupations that keep you on your feet.
 Factory workers, teachers and others who spend most of their work hours walking or standing on hard surfaces can be at increased risk of plantar fasciitis.

 - Being pregnant - hormones associated with your pregnancy can cause your ligaments to relax.
-Along with the temporary weight gain, this can lead to plantar fasciitis.
+Along with the temporary weight gain, this can lead to plantar fasciitis and heel pain.